aeckar/usf-cse-resources/reviews/COP3514_review2.md

                                     // Recall first element is at index 0 while (cur < tail + 1) {    // Iterate over all elements, starting from first
-                            // A pointer to 1 past the last element in an array may be pointed to, but not dereferenced printf("%d", *cur);     // Dereference value at current index ++cur;                  // Don't forget to increment (decrement) pointer }
+                            // A pointer to 1 past the last element in an array may be pointed to, but not dereferenced
+                            // Add/subtract pointers in same array to obtain distance between their pointed-to elements printf("%d", *cur);     // Dereference value at current index ++cur;                  // Don't forget to increment (decrement) pointer }